OpenTechSchool/python-beginners/README.rst

 It can be rendered to several output formats using Sphinx_.
 To do that, you need to have the following Python packages installed:

-- docutils
-- Pygments
-- Sphinx
+- Sphinx (and its dependencies docutils and Pygments)
 - Fabric
 - sphinx-intl